jeisen0105/Cyclistic/README.md

 ## Introduction

 This project analyzes the Cyclistic Bike-Share case study, developed as part of the Google Data Analytics Professional Certificate capstone.
-The objective is to answer key business questions by applying the six-step data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
+The objective is to answer key business questions by applying the Six-Step Data Analysis Process (Ask, Prepare, Process, Analyze, Share, Act).

 ## Background